 Now, to be clear, I’m not making a prediction.
 No one can predict what is going to happen in the economy.
 I’m also not saying shit hits the fan tomorrow.
 But look around.
 Most people I know are happily employed and, like, taking mad fucking vacations.
 I asked my friend who still works in corporate finance about the vibe he gets from his fellow finance folk, and he reported that “people are getting really cocky.”
 This is a dangerous sign.
 Cockiness happens when things have been good enough for long enough that people’s brains are playing tricks on them.
 People get a false sense of control over their financial situations when really, it’s the all-mighty economic cycle with the control.

 So what happens if the economy shits the bed, which it will?
 People will lose their jobs.
 From the peak in 2007 to the trough in 2010, the U.S. Labor Market lost 8.8 million jobs.
 The last recession was egregious, yes, but not unusual from a timing standpoint.
 When bad economic times happen, layoffs happen.
 Hiring ceases.
 Businesses shut down.
 Freelancers lose work.
 Very few escape without some pain.

 Life’s certainly not good for everyone due to growing income disparity, but unfortunately, this has little command over economic cycles.
-And from my POV, the college-educated crowd is lookin’ hella comfy right now.
-And while I love to see people prosper and want economic growth to go on forever and ever, the lil’ economist in me knows this to be a harbinger for what happens next.
+While I’d love to see prosperity and want economic growth to go on forever and ever, the lil’ economist in me knows this to be a harbinger for what happens next.
 And it ain’t pretty.